 I think that the visual on this slide can help us to understand the true meaning of the 80th percentile.
-It is important to understand these outcomes, as they are listed as outcomes for each of the metric analyses.
 In order to identify the providers who were above the 80th percentile, we calculated values for all providers for each of the metrics in each comparison group, which would be the peer state and nation.
-We then order all of the providers' values from highest to lowest.
+We then order all of the providers' outcome values from highest to lowest.
 If you use the ladder visual as a reference, imagine that the highest values are listed at the top of the ladder, and then in a list in descending order down the length of the ladder, so the smallest values are at that bottom rung.
 Next, we identify the value below which 80% of the providers' values fall.
 This is the 80th percentile mark, represented on the ladder visual by the black line.
 Any outcome for a metric in which the provider's value falls above that point would therefore have the outcome of significantly higher for the metric.
 Let's look at each metric individually, and the outcomes for the sample provider on our sample CBR.